sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 She froze.
 Blinking her eyes into focus, she saw that she indeed had a visitor.

 It was that damn Hat Kid.
-And looking at herself, it seemed the alien had brought a pillow and spare blanket for Mu.
+And looking at herself, it seemed the alien had brought a pillow and spare blanket for Mu, going so far as to rest her head on the pillow and drape the blanket carefully over her.
 But... why?

 Mu sighed and flopped back under the blanket she had been given. "...Come to rub it in, huh."